Particular/AwsLoanBrokerShowcase/README.md

 For more information, refer to the [NServiceBus OpenTelemetry documentation](https://docs.particular.net/nservicebus/operations/opentelemetry).

-All sample endpoints are configured to send OpenTelemetry traces to Jaeger.
+All endpoints are configured to send OpenTelemetry traces to Jaeger.
 To visualize traces, open the [Jaeger dashboard](http://localhost:16686).

 Similarly, endpoints send metrics to Prometheus.
 To visualize metrics, open the [Grafana dashboards](http://localhost:3000/dashboards).
 The default Grafana credentials are: